Your one-stop hub for everything you need to get started sewing this functional pattern

 This design has been a twinkle in my eye for several years now - and it was finally the right time to bring it to life!
 I adore stationery and have ever since I was a little girl.
 That fresh box of coloured pencils, that new notebook just waiting to hold the best of what my imagination had to offer - all those delicious feeling of possiblity!
 And when I started to design patterns I realised that the stationery effect could be recreated in fabric.
 Yes please!!

-This is the perfect blend of paper stationery and fabric fun - a stylish, unique look, texture and padding, pattern and colour, all wrapped up in cover that you create yourself.
+This project is the perfect blend of paper stationery and fabric fun - a stylish, unique look, texture and padding, pattern and colour, all wrapped up in cover that you create yourself.

 The pattern itself is packed with details and great step-by-step instructions and I have a complete tutorial video to take you through it as well that you can watch here: